 • Jewish Council for the Aging of Greater Washington: We provide transportation, adult day care, employment services, and more for our mission of helping local seniors experience the positive side of aging.

-• Volunteer Prince William RSVP: The Retired and Volunteer Program (RSVP) provides meaningful service opportunities to adults aged 55 and older, matching their skills, life experiences and interests to help meet priority needs in the community.
+• RSVP Northern Virginia: The Retired and Volunteer Program (RSVP) provides meaningful service opportunities to adults aged 55 and older, matching their skills, life experiences and interests to help meet priority needs in the community.

 • Virginia Office for Aging Services: The Office for Aging Services helps older Virginians live as independently as possible by coordinating and providing services to help them maintain their dignity and security.
 Our website offers information that aging Virginians, caregivers and their families can use in making important decisions about their lives and the lives of their loved ones.